 Hikayet-i Taş Oğuz İç Oğuz'a Asi Olup Beyrek Vefatı

 This is an actual prayer from the Book of Dede Qorqud to One and All Mighty Tanri (God):

 Yalıncaq görsəm, donadayım səniñ içün!

 THE OGHUZ SCRIPTS

-The Oghuz Script is derived from the Phoenician Script, although it bears some similarities to the Greek script, it does not have same sounds due to the cultural interchange over centuries.
-The letters A, O, W are the placeholders for the vowel sounds.
-The Oghuz Script script has 24 letters, which is supported by the Book of Proverbs (Atalar Sözü), it is the original 22 letters of the Phoenician Script plus 2 new letters.
-The key element of Oghuz language is its 9 vowels: a, e, ə, i, ı, o, ö, u, ü.
+The Oghuz Script is very likely derived from the Phoenician Script, although it might bears some similarities to the Greek script, it does not have same sounds.
+The letters A, O, W are generally the placeholders for the vowel sounds.
+The Oghuz Script script has 24 letters, which is supported by the Book of Proverbs (Atalar Sözü), it is the original 22 letters of the Phoenician Script plus 2 new letters Ğ and X. The key element of Oghuz language is its 9 vowels: a, e, ə, i, ı, o, ö, u, ü.
 The Bactrian script is introduced here, as it could have been a sister alphabet system along with the Gothic alphabet, from which the so called Cyrillic alphabet of the ancient Bulgars is born.

 More Info to Come